Shellfish Allergy Overview:

 Symptoms of Shellfish Allergy:

-Symptoms of shellfish allergy usually appear within minutes to two hours of eating shellfish.
+Symptoms of shellfish allergy usually appear within minutes up to two hours of eating shellfish.
 Symptoms may include:

 - Skin reactions such as hives or eczema.